tiramisusolutions/mr.docs/docs/index.rst

 If you do now a ``ls``, you will see we have here a directory called ``docs``, great !

-If you want to build the documentation now as html, just run:
+If you want to build now the documentation as ``html``, just run:

 .. code-block:: bash

     $ docker run -it --rm -v ${PWD}/docs:/build/docs:rw --name docs-test quay.io/tiramisu/mr.docs html

-Typically you do want to have this as an alias, to make it easy to remember, for example I use the alias ``qa`` so I can just run:
+Typically you do want to have this as an alias, to make it easy to remember, for example I use the alias ``doctest`` so I can just run:

 .. code-block:: bash